jeffkinnison/HappyNeuron/macros_ffn/README.md

-# autoem
+# FloodFillNetwork

-Wrappers for FFN
+Wrappers for Google FloodFillNetwork (FFN) on a single workstation

 For Training: